segejung/Web-Data-Scraper/GroupProject/Design-Team/design-discussion.md

 Reason for Design 2: Design 2 had all of the classes identified and reflected most of the requirements.
 UI interface was also reflected which is a bonus.
 The relationships between entities are clearly laid out.

 Improvements: There were couple of improvements from Design 2 that could be developed to the final team design.
-- Consolidated <Play a Word Game UI>, <View Statistics UI>, <Adjust the Game Settings UI> and placed it under <Main UI> to clean up the look of the diagram.
+- Consolidated Play a Word Game UI, View Statistics UI, Adjust the Game Settings UI and placed it under Main UI to clean up the look of the diagram.
 - Created association between class WordGame and Statistics so that Statistics is globally available to class WordGame.

 ## Summary